Flo-R1der/Promatic-3_ESP-bridge/README.md

 If you like to order the PCB shown above, feel free to use the already exported production files.
 Or implement changes using **[fritzing](https://fritzing.org/download)** (check the [LOLIN ESP32 C3 Mini Pinout Reference](https://www.espboards.dev/esp32/lolin-c3-mini/)!):
 - **PCB-Design**: [ESP32-C3-mini_extended-gerber.zip](ESP32-C3-mini_extended-gerber.zip) (78,7 x 54,6mm)
 - **Project File**: [ESP32-C3-mini.fzz](ESP32-C3-mini.fzz)

+> I tested the ESP32 D1 Mini first, but it was causing a lot of trouble.
+Therefore, it is now **marked as legacy**.
+If you still want to use it take, look into the [legacy-folder](legacy/).

 ### Results (Prototype)